-Plans to amend Egypt’s Constitution — including those that would extend President Abdel Fattah al-Sisi’s term in office — are underway, with changes to be introduced in the first half of 2019, according to three different sources in the president’s office, the General Intelligence Service (GIS) and Parliament who have attended private meetings within various state bodies in recent months.
+Plans to amend Egypt’s Constitution — including changes that would extend President Abdel Fattah al-Sisi’s term in office — are underway, with changes to be introduced in the first half of 2019, according to three different sources in the president’s office, the General Intelligence Service (GIS) and Parliament who have attended private meetings within various state bodies in recent months.

 The amendments, said to be Sisi’s first major endeavor in the coming year, will see him retain his position as Egypt’s president beyond 2022, which should mark the end of his second and final term in office, according to the current Constitution.